Pungyeon/clean-go-article/proposal.md

 }
 ```

-Now that we have gone a layer deeper into our functions, our naming is now slightly more specific.
-Not much, but appropriately.
+More specific, but not much, just appropriately.
 It's still clear what the difference is between the parent function and the sub-functions, without being overly specific.
+This enables each sub-function to appear clear on it's own, whereas if we had named the `parseJSON` function `json` instead.
+This would not have been the case.

 Notice that `getFileExtension` is actually a little more specific.
 However, this is because the functionality of this function is, in fact, quite specific:

 ```go
 func getFileExtension(filepath string) string {